gregrickaby/nextjs-template/.github/CONTRIBUTING.md

 Thanks for contributing — you rock! 🤘

-## Maintainers
+## About

-This repo is maintained by [Greg Rickaby](https://gregrickaby.com/).
+This repo is maintained by [Greg Rickaby](https://gregrickaby.com/) and follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.

 ## Submitting issues

 Before submitting your issue, make sure it has not been mentioned earlier.
-You can search through the [existing issues](https://github.com/gregrickaby/nextjs-template/issues) or [Github discussions](https://github.com/gregrickaby/nextjs-template/discussions)
+You can search through the [existing issues](https://github.com/gregrickaby/nextjs-template/issues) or [Github discussions](https://github.com/gregrickaby/nextjs-template/discussions).

 ## Contributing code